Corkscrew (Alton Towers): Ride experience

 The ride started by a slow ascent of 22 metre, powered by a 75 kW lift motor.
 Once it had reached the top, the car went round a turn and down the 20.7 m drop reaching a maximum 44 mph.
 The train then pulled through a camel hump and a 180-degree turn, before entering the two Corkscrew inversions (a double-helix type manoeuvre).
 Once the train exited the two inversions, it then went around a 180-degree turn and into some trim brakes.
 After that, the train went across another camel hump, and in to the Bayern-curve, and around the perimeter of the coaster again, before going into the brakes and station.

-The Corkscrew became a very rough ride toward the end of its life, and contributed to the decision to dismantle it in 2008.
+The Corkscrew became a very rough ride toward the end of its life, which contributed to the decision to dismantle it in 2008.
+The over-the-shoulder restraints were bulky and the motion of the coaster caused riders' heads to bang against them.
+Local newspaper The Sentinel added that "you usually left feeling as though your neck would never be the same again."

 Popular culture

-Footage of the Corkscrew and the Pirate Ship feature in the music video for British doo-wop band Darts cover of Let's Hang On!.
+Footage of the Corkscrew and the Pirate Ship feature in the music video for British doo-wop band Darts cover of "Let's Hang On!".

 The opening title sequence used by The ITV Chart Show between 7 January 1989 and 30 November 1991 was created by digitally rotoscoping footage of the Corkscrew.
-A photograph of the Corkscrew was used on the cover of the 1991 single Everybody in the Place by The Prodigy.
+A photograph of the Corkscrew was used on the cover of the 1991 single "Everybody in the Place" by The Prodigy.

 One of the Corkscrew's train cars was put up for sale on eBay.
-The car was sold on 15 December 2008 for £7,200, and these funds went to good causes.
+The car was sold on 15 December 2008 for £7,200; the proceeds went to Merlin's Magic Wand children's charity.
 Alton Towers retained the famous corkscrew inversions, which were refurbished, and placed as an artwork feature in the entrance plaza.
+Much of the remaining track has been scrapped.